subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ P(a\le W_{t_j}-W_{t_{j-1}}\le b) = {1\over\sqrt{2\pi(t_j-t_i)}}\int_a^b e^{-{x^2\over 2(t_j - t_{j-1})}} dx $$

-Since the Random Sum Process $W^n(t)$ converges to a process as $n\uparrow\infty$ that satisfies these three properties, we can see why Donsker's Theorem might be true.
+Since the limiting increments of the Random Sum Process $W^n(t)$ converge to a Normal Distribution as $n\uparrow\infty$, and furthermore they exhibit the ISI property, we can see why Donsker's Theorem might be true.
+Actually what Donsker proved was something much stronger, he showed convergence for the space of probability measures defined over the space of continuous functions, not just

 The notion of a probability measure over spaces of functions is a convenient mathematical abstraction, but in practice we use something that is easier to deal with, namely multi-dimensional distributions at a finite number of time instants.
 For example the distribution for the Weiner Process at the finite set of time instants $(t_1,t_2,...t_n)$ is given by